Optimal Decision Rules when Payoffs are Partially Identified: Optimal Pricing with Unobserved Heterogeneity

-In this section, we show how our methods can be applied to make optimal pricing decisions in models with rich unobserved heterogeneity using revealed-preference demand theory.
-Section~\ref{subsec:counterfactual.model} first gives the model and empirical setting.
+Our methods can also be applied to make optimal pricing decisions in models with rich unobserved heterogeneity using revealed-preference demand theory.
+Section~\ref{subsec:counterfactual.model} provides the model and empirical setting.
 Section~\ref{subsec:counterfactual.demand} presents techniques for computing sharp bounds on functionals of counterfactual demand using linear programming.
-Section~\ref{subsec:counterfactual.implementation} then discusses how to implement our methods.
+Finally, we discuss how to implement our methods in Section~\ref{subsec:counterfactual.implementation}.